 Instruction and assessment of non-academic skills is an integral part of personalized learning.
-Mastery of non-academic skills in collaboration, communication, leadership, perseverance, problem-solving, creative thinking, social-emotional learning are keys to success in school and life.
+Mastery of non-academic skills such as collaboration, communication, leadership, perseverance, problem-solving, creative thinking, social-emotional learning are keys to success in school and life.

-To earn this 0.5 USBE Credit badge, you will submit two evidence items to demonstrate how assessment of nonacademic skills supports personalized learning in your learning environment.
+To earn this 0.5 USBE Credit microcredential you will submit two evidence items to demonstrate how assessment of nonacademic skills supports personalized learning in your learning environment.
 You will also submit a reflection.
-Click the Learn More button for more information.
+Click the Earn This Microcredential button for more information.

 This is not your typical assessment, or an assessment of any academic skills.
 This is an assessment of behavior and culture in your classroom.
 This is an assessment of student use of 21st century skills or the evidence of growth mindset in your classroom.
-You need to provide evidence of student collaboration, communication, leadership, perseverance, problem-solving skills, creative thinking, social-emotional learning and/or motivation.
+The evidence you submit will demonstrate your support of student collaboration, communication, leadership, perseverance, problem-solving skills, creative thinking, social-emotional learning and/or motivation.

 Personalized Learning : Tailoring instruction for each learner's strengths, needs and interests, including enabling student voice and choice in time, path, pace, and place of learning, to provide flexibility and supports to ensure mastery of standards.